How to Use Compression Socks for Swelling and Edema

 Pregnancy is another state of being that can cause swelling, especially in the feet and ankles.
 The excess weight and strain caused by pregnancy are well known but because of that people often assume it’ll be fine eventually.
 Many pregnant individuals aren’t aware that you can use compression socks to help during pregnancy.

-But what exactly are compression stockings?
+But what exactly are compression socks?
 And how can they be used to assist in reducing swelling?

-Compression socks, sometimes called compression stockings, are specially designed footwear that helps ease swelling, improves circulation, and reduces the pain and discomfort caused by Edema.
+Compression socks are specially designed socks that helps ease swelling, improves circulation, and reduces the pain and discomfort caused by edema.
 They work by applying pressure low down on the leg, near the ankles, and this pressure lessens higher up the leg.

 This pressure assists in circulation by encouraging the fluids to travel back up the leg.
 While standing, gravity is working against you and can put a strain on your veins.
 Poor circulation can lead to issues, such as varicose veins.
 So compression socks provide valuable assistance to your body’s natural functions.

-If you notice any symptoms of Edema, such as pain, discomfort, or discoloration in your legs or veins, make an appointment with your GP immediately.
+If you notice any symptoms of edema, such as pain, discomfort, or discoloration in your legs or veins, make an appointment with your doctor immediately.
 They might prescribe your compression socks.

 If they do, they will take your measurements and run a few tests on your legs to determine what size and type you need.
 They will provide you a few pairs.
 It is very important that you cycle through them and are washing them regularly as well.
 You don’t want to add infections to your already compromised legs.